Teacher on Vacation Crushed to Death on Beach

 The couple had recently celebrated the birth of their three-month-old grandson.
 Sfregola described his emotional state as existing in an “ocean of pain” following the loss.
 The former couple shared the young grandchild through Sfregola’s daughter.

 Before her retirement, Spadavecchia worked as an English teacher at Liceo Scientifico Quadri in Vicenza.
-She had retired several years before the COVID-19 pandemic and was described by colleagues as beloved and respected in her profession.
+She had retired several years before the COVID-19 pandemic and was described by colleagues as a beloved and respected figure in her profession.

 Former colleagues expressed shock and grief over her death.
 Anna Spata remembered Spadavecchia with affection and esteem, while Cinzia Zanesco indicated she was speechless over the news and knew her former colleague was enjoying retirement with her young granddaughter.
 Elena Ruffato stated that staff members were dismayed and speechless in the face of the tragedy.